Water supply and sanitation in England and Wales

 Public water supply and sanitation in England and Wales has been characterised by universal access and generally good service quality.
-Salient features of the sector in the United Kingdom compared to other developed countries is the full privatisation of service provision and the pioneering of independent economic regulation in the sector in Europe.
-There has been a substantial increase in real tariffs between 1989 and 2005, whilst independent assessments place the cost of water provision in the UK as higher than most major countries in the EU.
-The government body responsible for water regulation, together with the water companies, have claimed improvements in service quality during the same period.
+In both England and Wales, water companies became privatised in 1989, although Dwr Cymru operates as a not-for-profit organisation.
+Whilst independent assessments place the cost of water provision in Wales and England as higher than most major countries in the EU between 1989 and 2005, the government body responsible for water regulation, together with the water companies, have claimed improvements in service quality during that period.

-Responsibility for water supply and sanitation

-The economic regulator of water companies in England and Wales is the Water Services Regulation Authority, OFWAT.
-The Drinking Water Inspectorate (DWI) provides independent reassurance to consumers that water supplies in England and Wales are safe and drinking water quality.
+The economic regulator of water companies in England and Wales is the Water Services Regulation Authority (Ofwat).
+The Drinking Water Inspectorate (DWI) provides independent reassurance to consumers that water supplies in England and Wales are safe and that drinking water is of acceptable quality.

-England

-Within the government the Department of Environment, Food and Rural Affairs (Defra) has the responsibility for policy in the water and sanitation sector in England only.
-The Environment Agency is responsible for water quality and resource in England.